Les Ulis: Economy

 The biggest industrial area (tertiary) in Europe is concentrated in Parc d'Activité de Courtabœuf (area: 378 ha) with more than 1,000 companies employing 24,500 people.
 This area is spread over three communes: Les Ulis (mainly), Villebon-sur-Yvette and Villejust.
-Many companies such as Hewlett-Packard and Apple have their French head offices in this area.
+Many companies such as Hewlett-Packard have their French head offices in this area.
+Apple left Les Ulis in 2007.